Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/README.md

      post_max_size = 1000M
      ```
    - Restart your server with `service apache2 restart` or the relevant command.
+   - Restart php with `systemctl restart php` or the relevant command.

 4. **Check PHP Limits:**
    - In the Omeka-S Dashboard, click "System Information" in the lower right to ensure PHP limits are updated.